-So while mountaineering has been practiced for centuries in Peru, it didn’t really take off recreationally until a German-Austrian expedition set out in the 1930s.
-Since then, Peru has been a go-to for any vertically-inclined thrillseeker, with alpine activities mostly in the north and south Andes, centering around Peru’s alpine capitals of Huaraz, Cusco and Arequipa.
+While mountaineering has been practised for centuries in Peru, it didn’t take off recreationally until a German-Austrian expedition in the 1930s.
+Since then, Peru has been a go-to for vertically inclined thrillseekers, with alpine activities mostly in the north and south Andes and centering around Peru’s city-alpine capitals of Huaraz, Cusco and Arequipa.
 There’s lots of sport infrastructure in these areas, and overall just a multitude of options for any skill level — beginner, intermediate, experienced or challenging — with some operators providing courses/training as part of an excursion.

 The north Andes around Huaraz in the Ancash region of Peru — the now-immensely popular Cordillera Blanca, as well as the Cordillera Huayhuash — have some of the best mountain options you could ask for on the planet, and are now a beacon for climbing and alpine adventure.
 The Cordillera Blanca (or White Range, for its ice- and snow-covered surfaces) boasts Huascaran — at 6,768 metres, it’s the highest peak and point in Peru — has about 30 peaks at over 6,000 metres and numerous over 5,000.

 Other popular summits in the Blanca include beautiful Alpamayo (5,957m) and Pisco (5,752m) — the former described as for intermediate climbers, the latter for beginners.
 Ironically, the Blanca is popular as a mountaineering destination precisely because there are so many easy-to-moderate options.